-Exploratory testing helps you cover more untested code, discover new testing scenarios, and find hard to catch bugs which might go unnoticed when you initially drafted your test cases.
+Exploratory testing helps you cover more untested code, discover new testing scenarios, and find hard-to-catch bugs that might go unnoticed when you initially drafted your test cases.

-The app keeps you focused, easing the process of documentation and note-taking so you can share the insights with your team.
-Use the app to record videos, make screenshots, take notes, and share your results inside Xray.
+The app keeps you focused, easing the documentation and note-taking process so you can share the insights with your team.
+Use the app to record videos, take screenshots, take notes, and share your results inside Xray.

 The Xray Exploratory App runs on your desktop and seamlessly integrates with Xray and Jira.
 Install the app for free and start exploring your systems.